-The best cycling water bottle – or best bidon, if you're a ponce – is essential if you enjoy long bike rides.
+The best cycling water bottle – or best bidon, if you're classy – is essential if you enjoy long bike rides.
 These unassuming plastic companions help to keep you hydrated out on the bike and stave off muscle-debilitating cramps.
-When not in use, they sit in your bike's bottle cage or perhaps in one of the Best cycling backpacks.

-Without further ado, here are three of the best water bottles for bike riding – many more are available but we wanted to keep this one simple for you.
+So without further ado, here are three of the best water bottles for bike riding – many more are available but we wanted to keep this one simple for you.

 Here’s a clever bottle for hot summer riders - the Camelbak Podium Chill has a double-walled construction to help keep your drink cool, even when it’s sweltering out there.
 You can also use it to keep warm drinks, well, warm on winter rides.